20 steps to increase the odds

 To increase your odds that you will make it to that ripe old age of, say, 80 and beyond, here are some "longevity best practices" you may want to adopt as part of your lifestyle.

 Eat less processed food, such as white bread, donuts, cake, biscuits, chocolates, ice cream and muffin.
-Processed foods contain lots of refined sugar.
+Processed foods are packed with refined sugar.
 Sugar makes your body cells replicate faster.
 Unfortunately, they can only replicate a certain number of times before the process stops.
 So, when the cells die, there may be no new cells to replace them.
 That means your body dies.
 Hence, although sugar feeds the cells and helps the replication process, it shortens their life span, and by extension, your very life.

 Avoid food that has been left in the open, for more than an hour, such as those curry puffs, kuehs and cooked food dishes you see in kopitiams and food courts.
 In Singapore's warm weather, bacteria multiply extremely fast on the food.
 Eating such exposed food and its colony of bacteria not only upsets your tummy but may even upset your life span!